 Hollingbourne Parish Council has been advised by Kent County Council that they are conducting a public consultation or “Big Conversation” on rural bus services including the Number 13 that serves Hollingbourne from Monday to Saturday.
 Complaints about the service include the two hour wait between services, the almost 40 minute journey time into Maidstone, and the fares.
 A new timetable was published in June and this is at http://www.hollingbournepc.kentparishes.gov.uk/new-number-13-bus-times-and-other-local-june-news-in-brief/

 The only local public consultation meeting is on 19th July at 7-9pm in County Hall in Maidstone which starts before the last Number 13 bus back to Hollingbourne runs.
 This means that the local residents without cars and who will be most affected by any changes may find it difficult to get to the Public Consultation.
+UPDATE for a comment from KCC about this please go to the bottom of the page*.

 A special meeting for local Parish Councils is to be held on 18th July in the Great Danes and Parish Clerk, Vicki Smith is planning to attend.